By the end of this section, you will be able to:

 - Inflationary phase The universe expands exponentially, and gravity separates from the other forces.
 The universe cools to approximately

-- Age of nucleons The universe consists of leptons and hadrons (such as protons, neutrons, and mesons) in thermal equilibrium.
+- Age of hadrons and leptons The universe consists of leptons (electrons, muons, tauons, and neutrinos) and hadrons (such as protons, neutrons, and mesons) in thermal equilibrium.
 Pair production and pair annihilation occurs with equal ease, so photons remain in thermal equilibrium:

-The number of protons is approximately equal to the number of neutrons through interactions with neutrinos:
+The number of protons is approximately equal to the number of neutrons until about 1s, through interactions with neutrinos:

-- Age of ions ( to 3000 years): The universe is hot enough to ionize any atoms formed.
-The universe consists of electrons, positrons, protons, light nuclei, and photons.
+- Age of ions (20 minutes to 370,000 years): The universe is hot enough to ionize any atoms formed.
+The universe consists of electrons, positrons, protons, the light nuclei produced during the Big Bang nucleosynthesis, and photons.

-- Age of atoms ( to 300,000 years): The universe cools below and atoms form.
+- Age of atoms (370,000 years to about years): The universe cools below 4000 K and atoms form.
 Photons do not interact strongly with neutral atoms, so they “decouple” (separate) from atoms.
 These photons constitute the cosmic microwave background radiation to be discussed later.
+This is also sometimes called the "dark ages" since the universe becomes transparent and the only source of new light is from hydrogen emitting radio waves.

-- Age of stars and galaxies ( years to present): The atoms and particles are pulled together by gravity and form large lumps.
-The atoms and particles in stars undergo nuclear fusion reaction.
+- Age of stars and galaxies ( years to present): When the universe cools to about 60 K, atoms and particles are pulled together by gravity and form large lumps.
+The atoms and particles undergo nuclear fusion reaction, creating stars and elements up to iron.
+Eventually, supernovae explode, creating elements past iron and spreading carbon higher throughout the universe.

 Watch this video to learn more about Big Bang cosmology.